Welcome to Wesbank Raceway!

 I remember starting out in the racing world around 20 years ago.
 My father was a pro drag racer and instilled a love for the track early on.
 One of the most most lessons I can remember him teaching me, was a respect for the road and a respect for other motorists that use the road.
 As such I have always followed this advice being careful to make sure that all my students have passed the relevant tests and have a sound understanding of the rules of the road before I allow them on the raceway.

-The two most important qualifications are the learners test and the drivers test.
+The two most important qualifications are the k53 test and the drivers test.
 The first is a theoretical test that all South African would-be drivers are required to pass before they are allowed to learn how to drive.
 The second follows on from the first and is the actual drivers license.
 While the learners licence instills the theoretical knowledge required to drive safely on South African roads, the drivers test ensures that this knowledge can be safely put into practice.
+You can get a free learners license here.
 All of my students are required to hold a valid South African drivers license.
+If you require driving lessons you can do so here.